raspberrypilearning/rainbow-run/en/step_5.md

 --- task ---

 **Test:** Save your script and switch back to the Unity Editor.
+Click on the 'Ball' GameObject and set the keys you want to use for forward and backwards.

 Select the Game view tab and click on the 'Play' button to run your project.

 Use the keys you set in the Inspector to move the ball up, left, down and right.
 Can you use your turbo to fly off the track?